 The Company is a designated issuer under the ABB Group's Euro Medium Term Note (EMTN) program that allows the issuance of up to the equivalent of USD 8 billion in certain debt instruments.
 The terms of the program do not obligate any third party to extend credit to the Company and the terms and possibility of issuing any debt under the program are determined with respect to, and as of the date of issuance of, each debt instrument.
 The notes are listed on the Luxembourg Euro MTF which is a non-regulated market.
 As such, the Company is not required to appoint a supervisory board.
+In January 2023, the Company issued EUR 500 million of 3.250% fixed rate notes due January 16, 2027 and EUR 750 million of 3.375% fixed rate notes due January 16, 2031.
+Total proceeds, after discount on issuance and fees, amounted to EUR 1,233.6 million (equivalent to USD 1,335.9 million on date of issuance).
 In March 2022, the Company issued EUR 500 million of floating rate notes and EUR 700 million of 0.625% fixed rate notes, both due March 31, 2024.
 Total proceeds, after discount on issuance and fees, amounted to EUR 1,202.5 million (equivalent to USD 1,334.5 million on date of issuance).
-Furthermore, the Company entered an interest rate swap to